-17. If a person does not file a return, the Commissioner may issue a default assessment.
+- 17. If a person does not file a return, the Commissioner may issue a default assessment.
 In the common situation described at [11], the legislation treats the person as if they had chosen the FDR method if it is practical to use it.
 If it is not practical, the person is treated as if they had chosen the cost method.
 The CV method is not available.
-This may result in FIF income in the default assessment being higher than if the person had chosen the CV method.
-In order to object to the assessment, the person must file the return in question.
-The person can choose between the FDR and CV methods when calculating FIF income to include in the return.
+This may result in FIF income in the default assessment being higher than if the person had chosen the CV method. - 18.
+In order to object to the assessment by way of a notice of proposed adjustment (NOPA), the person must file the return in question.
+This process is described in SPS23/01 Disputes Process starting at paragraph 53.
+The person can choose between the FDR and CV methods when calculating FIF income to include in the return. - 19.
+Alternatively, as set out in paragraph 87 of SPS 20/03 Requests to amend assessments, if the person simply files the return in question without issuing a NOPA, the Commissioner will treat the tax return as a request to amend the default assessment.
+The assessment will generally be amended after confirming that the tax return contains the correct tax position.
+However, if the person is within the relevant disputes resolution response period, they should consider issuing a NOPA with the tax return to preserve their dispute rights where the Commissioner declines to amend the default assessment. - 20.
 The person may be subject to penalties and use of money interest.